 — The PPDU is an NGV PPDU.

-(#2110)
+The requirements on receiver minimum input sensitivity in 32.3.11.1 (Receiver minimum input sensitivity),

+adjacent channel rejection in 32.3.11.2 (Adjacent channel rejection) and nonadjacent channel rejection in

+32.3.11.3 (Nonadjacent channel rejection) are derived from the corresponding requirements for VHT PPDUs specified in 21.3.18 (VHT receiver specification). (#2110)

 TGbd Editor: Please make the following changes in Table 32-16 in Section 32.3.11 of D2.0.